Boston Schools with Programs in Healthcare

 Master of Physician Assistant Studies

 A bachelor's degree is required for admission to this program, and 250-500 hours of practical training is recommended for admission.
 Students may learn about genetics, pharmacology and patient care evaluations.
-Clinical clerkships must be completed before graduation; students can choose from more than 10 medical specialties like pediatrics, surgery, internal medicine and women's health.
+Clinical clerkships must be completed before graduation.

 Pharmacy (Accelerated PharmD)

 Boston has several other schools where healthcare programs can be found.
-Benjamin Franklin Institute of Technology has a certificate program in ophthalmic assisting and an associate's program in opticianry.
-Programs in medical assisting, medical coding, nursing, healthcare management and health information management or technology are offered at Fisher College.
-Students can study medical sciences, healthcare administration, mental health counseling, medical dosimetry or radiation therapy at Suffolk University.
+Benjamin Franklin Institute of Technology has an associate's program in opticianry.
+Programs in medical coding, nursing, healthcare management and health information management are offered at Fisher College.
+Students can study healthcare administration, mental health counseling, medical dosimetry or radiation therapy at Suffolk University.

-Bunker Hill Community College has associate's and certificate programs in medical imaging, medical laboratory science, nursing, respiratory health, allied health, surgical technology and medical imaging.
-Certificate and associate's programs for medical office specialist, nursing, radiologic technology and health careers are also available at Roxbury Community College.
+Bunker Hill Community College has associate's and certificate programs in medical imaging, medical laboratory technician, nursing, allied health, surgical technology and medical imaging.
+Certificate and associate's programs for nursing, radiologic technology and health careers are also available at Roxbury Community College.

 The Massachusetts General Hospital Institute of Health Professions is a graduate school with programs in nursing, communication sciences and disorders, physical therapy, rehabilitation sciences and health professions education.
-Lastly, Laboure College has bachelor's, associate's and certificate programs in subjects like nursing, health information technology, nutrition, radiation therapy, medical coding and neurodiagnostic technology.
+Lastly, Laboure College has bachelor's, associate's and certificate programs in subjects like nursing, radiation therapy, medical coding and neurodiagnostic technology.